 For practical purposes, there’s a single USB & 12v socket’s inside the centre sliding armrest.
 Underneath this is a storage box.
 There’s a small cubby large enough for your mobile in front of the gear lever & in comparison with many competitor’s, an impressive glove box .The centre binnacle features two drinks holders.

 Toyota’s designers have designed the dashboard & doors to float towards the driver which looks good.
 However this style over substance, means that the two front door pockets are hard to reach.
 Similarly, in the rear, there is only a single bottle holder in each rear door, with no storage space at all.
 The rear also features a fold down armrest with two drinks holders.
-So you get storage for four drinks & nothing else, which is strange ?

 Front seat passengers get decent head & legroom.
 Those in the rear will suffer slightly from the Corolla’s sloping roof, which does reduce headroom, although legroom is fine.
 The centre rear seat is raised slightly, so as with pretty much all C Sector car’s, there’s even less room when you sit there.
 The driver will also find that the steering wheel adjustments not as good as in many other cars & that the Corolla seat adjustment is fiddly.